guanshi1688/longview-archive/docs/essays/notes/english/Value-Capture/index.md

 Who can build a full operating system around production?

-This series turns to a different question:
+This series turns to another question:

 Who captures value?